Simple Models and Biased Forecasts: Behavioral Implications

-The overreaction/underreaction result generalizes to the $d>1$ case by imposing a slightly stronger assumption on the true process and focusing on models that are Markovian in the observable: \begin{proposition} Let $y_t^{(1)}$ denote the most persistent component of $y_t$ and $y_t^{(n)}$ denote its least persistent component.
-Suppose the true process for $y_t$ is exponentially ergodic and that the lag-one autocovariance matrix $\Gamma_1$ is symmetric.
-Consider an agent who uses a pseudo-true m.i.o. $d$-state model with $d<n$. \begin{itemize} \item[(a)] The agent overestimates the magnitude of $y_t^{(1)}$'s autocorrelation at all lags. \item[(b)] The agent underestimates the magnitude of $y_t^{(n)}$'s autocorrelation at all lags. \end{itemize} \end{proposition}

-Relative to the rational-expectations benchmark, agents who use simple models overreact to changes in the most persistent components of the observable and underreact to changes in the least persistent ones.
-For observables with intermediate persistence, the pattern could be underreaction or overreaction depending on the variable and the horizon being considered.
-These predictions set this paper's framework apart from models that generate only underreaction or only overreaction.
+Agents who use simple models over-extrapolate the most persistent components of the observable and under-extrapolate the least persistent ones.
+For observables with intermediate persistence, the pattern could be under- or over-extrapolation depending on the variable and the horizon being considered.
+These predictions set this paper's framework apart from models that hardwire under- or over-extrapolation.